Mile Budak

-Mile Budak (30 August 1889 – 7 June 1945) was a Croatian politician and writer best known as one of the chief ideologists of the Croatian fascist Ustaša movement, which ruled the Independent State of Croatia during World War II in Yugoslavia from 1941–45 and waged a genocidal campaign of extermination against its Roma and Jewish population, and of extermination, expulsion and religious conversion against its Serb population.
+Mile Budak (30 August 1889 – 7 June 1945) was a Croatian politician and writer best known as one of the chief ideologists of the Croatian fascist Ustaša movement, which ruled the Independent State of Croatia during World War II in Yugoslavia from 1941 to 1945 and waged a genocidal campaign of extermination against its Roma and Jewish population, and of extermination, expulsion and religious conversion against its Serb population.
+He was sentenced to death in 1945 by the post-war Communist authorities in Yugoslavia over war crimes and crimes against humanity.

 Youth and early political activities

 Mile Budak was born in Sveti Rok, in Lika, which was then a part of the Austro-Hungarian Empire.
 He attended school in Sarajevo and studied law at the University of Zagreb.

 In 1912, he was arrested by Austro-Hungarian authorities over his alleged role in the attempted assassination of Slavko Cuvaj, the ban of Croatia.

 Kingdom of Yugoslavia

 Budak and Vladko Maček served as lawyers representing Marko Hranilović and Matija Soldin at trial amid the January 6th Dictatorship.
 On 7 June 1932, he survived an assassination attempt by operatives close to the Kingdom of Yugoslavia.
 Afterwards, he migrated to Italy to join the Ustaše and become the commander of an Ustaše training camp.

 Budak was known for his literary work, especially novels and plays in which he had glorified Croatian peasantry.
 His works included the 1938 Ognjište (The Hearth), the 1933 Opanci dida Vidurine (Grandpa Vidurina's Shoes), and the 1939 Rascvjetana trešnja (The Blossoming Cherry Tree).
 About Budak's writing, contemporary E.E.
 Noth wrote: "Here we find the stubborn, spiritual-realistic conception of man and his relation to the soil on which he lives and which Mile Budak symbolizes as 'the hearth'".

 In 1938, he returned to Zagreb where he began publishing the weekly newspaper Hrvatski narod.
 The newspaper was vocal in its criticism of the Croatian Peasant Party (HSS) and opposed the Cvetković–Maček Agreement, by which the autonomous Banovina of Croatia was created.
 In 1940, the authorities of the Banovina of Croatia banned the newspaper and had Budak arrested, along with 50 other Ustaše members.
 They were first interned in a prison in Lepoglava, and were later transferred to Kruščica near Travnik.
 On 31 March 1941, in a joint letter to Hitler, Pavelić and Budak asked him "to help Croatian people establish an independent Croatian state that would encompass the old Croatian regions, among them Bosnia and Herzegovina".